The 21-cm signals from ultracompact minihalos as a probe of primordial small-scale fluctuations: the 21-cm fluctuations due to the UCMH clustering

 In figure~\ref{graph6}, we plot the expected fluctuations due to the IGM + MHs and the noise of SKA in the blue lines.
 For the detailed calculation of them, we refer the reader to the Appendix.
 We assume that the major contribution to the noise is the foreground emission of the sky.
 Since the foreground has the strong frequency dependence, the noise rapidly blows up as the redshift increases~(the observation frequency decreases).
 In the frequency and angular resolutions of our interest, the noise becomes larger than the IGM + MH fluctuations above $z \sim 20$.
 Note that we ignore the effect of cosmic reionization, which might enhance the 21-cm fluctuations of the IGM below $z \sim 10$ based on the Planck constraint on Thomson scattering optical depth.

-Our calculation has two free parameters related to the spike shape spectrum,~$k_{\rm s}$ and ${\cal A}_\zeta$, and the amplitude of the fluctuations depends on them.
+Our calculation has two free parameters related to the spike-shape spectrum,~$k_{\rm s}$ and ${\cal A}_\zeta$, and the amplitude of the fluctuations depends on them.
 Taking the different parameter set,~($k_{\rm s}$, ${\cal A}_\zeta$), we survey the parameter region in which the 21-cm fluctuations of UCMHs can dominate the IGM + MH fluctuations and noise at $z=20$.
 We show such parameter region as the red region in figure~\ref{fig:const}.
-When there exists the fluctuations due to the spike shape spectrum in the red region, the SKA can detect the excess of the 21-cm fluctuations from the expected IGM + MH signals at $z=20$.
-In other words, when the SKA do not find the excess of the 21-cm fluctuations, the delta-shape spectrum in the red region can be ruled out.
-The left end of the red regions is determined by the Jeans scale at the observation redshift~$z=20$, because, when $k_{\rm s} > k_{\rm J}$, UCMHs cannot host enough amount of the baryon gas to produce strong 21-cm signals for the detection.
+When there exists the fluctuations due to the spike-shape spectrum in the red region, the SKA can detect the excess of the 21-cm fluctuations from the expected IGM + MH signals at $z=20$.
+In other words, when the SKA does not find the excess of the 21-cm fluctuations, the delta-shape spectrum in the red region can be ruled out.

+At $k_{\rm s} \sim 700~{\rm Mpc}^{-1}$, one can see the sharp cutoff in figure~\ref{fig:const}.
+The cutoff scale corresponds to the Jeans scale at the observation redshift~$z=20$.
+When $k_{\rm s} > k_{\rm J}$, the baryon mass fraction radically drops down in UCMHs, in particular, which form late time.
+These UCMHs cannot host enough amount of the baryon gas to produce strong 21-cm signals for the detection.
+As a result, 21-cm observations cannot provide the constraint below the Jeans scale.

+Although we show the constraint only with the observation redshift~$z=20$, it is worth mentioning about its dependence on the observation redshift.
+As shown in the top panel of figure \ref{graph6}, the fluctuation amplitude increases with the redshift decreases with fixing $k_{\rm s}$.
+Therefore, when we take a redshift lower than $z=20$, the constraint slightly becomes tighter.
+Moreover as the redshift decreases, the Jeans scale becomes small.
+Accordingly, the sharp cutoff of the allowed region on the high-$k$ side shifts toward large~$k$.
 When we perform the 21-cm observation at~$z=10$, we can extend the red region to $k_{\rm s} \approx 1000~{\rm Mpc}^{-1}$~which corresponds to the Jeans scale at $z=10$.
+However, in lower redshifts, the cosmological reionization process creates the additional 21-cm fluctuations as mentioned above.
+The additional fluctuations depend on the model of the reionization process.
+Therefore, it is difficult to evaluate the possible constraint on the primordial curvature amplitude with considering the reionization impact.